-CyberGhost is a Romanian VPN service that takes great pride in the overall security level they currently provide to their users.
-The legal situation in Romania is very favorable for VPN companies despite their membership in the EU and a bilateral cooperation arrangement with the US.
+CyberGhost is a Romanian VPN service that takes great pride in the overall security level it currently provides to its users.
+The legal situation in Romania is very favorable for VPN companies despite their membership in the EU and bilateral cooperation arrangement with the US.
 Their Constitutional Court revoked several legal attempts at data retention, even when the EU sued the country for not implementing their directives, threatening a 30,000 EUR fine on a daily level.

 We took upon ourselves to test the safety of the service and “filtered” CyberGhost through our standard battery of tests.
 Security is your number one concern when it comes to VPNs since its absence defeats the purpose of using one.
 Keep on reading to see how the company fared against our trials.

 It does not record logs of any information that can identify you as an individual or put you in any sort of danger.
 This includes your login/logout times, IP address (not the one you get after login but your real address, the one you started with), assigned servers, telephone calls, chats, and any other form of online communication.

-Be that as it may, they still do collect and record some data.
-This only includes information needed to observe the average usage of their platform, such as how many times you logged in during the month.
+The company also collects information needed to observe the average usage of its platform, such as how many times you logged in during the month.
 This is needed purely for statistical purposes and cannot endanger you in any way.

 The service implements Bitcoin payments, which further increases your anonymity during the whole process.

 CyberGhost states that it uses military-grade encryption, which is just a fancy way of saying it implements AES-256 cipher.
 Extra connection settings include HTTPS redirect and automatic data compression.

-They also use RSA-2048 and SHA-256 hash authentication, which recently replaced HDMAC MD5 as the option of choice.
+They also use RSA-4096 and SHA-256 which replaced HDMAC MD5 as the option of choice.
 The company utilizes ECDH-4096 perfect forward secrecy, which generates a secret random key for every session, making your VPN connection much more difficult to compromise.